 By working together, Alliance members are bringing the global knowledge of genomics to benefit the individual care of Victorians.
 We are integrating genomics into healthcare for the benefit of patients now and into the future.

 Genomics has enormous potential to improve outcomes for those affected by health conditions.

-It can assist disease diagnosis and match patients to treatments based on gene variants - ensuring that patients receive the most appropriate treatment, and/or that complex or painful procedures are only carried out when they are most likely to be helpful
+It can assist disease diagnosis and match patients to treatments, ensuring the most appropriate treatment is given and that complex or painful procedures are only carried out if they are most likely to be helpful.

 From 2014 to 2015, Melbourne Genomics ran a Demonstration Project to investigate the usefulness of genomics for a specific number of diseases.

-Results from the Demonstration Project have informed Melbourne Genomics' current phase of work (2016-2019), in which genomic sequencing is being made available to more patients with different medical conditions, in tandem with their usual care.
+Results from the Demonstration Project have informed Melbourne Genomics' second phase of work (2016-2019), in which genomic sequencing was made available to more patients with different medical conditions, in tandem with their usual care.

 - assessing the impact of genomic sequencing for patients in 16 different disease areas